ReinholdsB/ThoughMachineChallenge/README.md

-# Though Machine Coding Challenge
+# Thought Machine Coding Challenge

 ## Building the application
 To build the application in the root directory run: